pandrey-fr/csvtools/README.md

-# CSVtools
+# CSVTools

-CSVtools is a Python package grouping utilitarian classes to perform various tasks revolving around .csv files manipulation.
+CSVTools is a Python package grouping utilitarian classes to perform various tasks revolving around .csv files manipulation.
 One of the common objectives of this package's class is to be scalable to large csv files and adjustable to the quantity of RAM available, at the sole cost of dilating execution time.